Falven/Open-Data-Analysis/docs/2_the_journey.md

 ## 2.1 The Quick and Dirty

+The basic flow for Code Interpretation is as follows:
+1. User Request: You request the assistant to develop or run code to achieve a specific task.
+2. Code Development and Integration: The assistant drafts the necessary code.
+If the task involves complex or external computations, the assistant, integrated with a framework like LangChain, invokes a specific, appropriate, Tool, passing the code through the tool's interface (e.g., the _call method in the LangChain implementation) for execution.
+3. Code Execution: The designated tool executes the code.
+This process might involve interactions with various backend systems, APIs, or computational resources, depending on the nature of the task and the capabilities of the tool.
+At this point, the Assistant may also go back to step 1 or 2 to refine the code or perform additional actions.
+4. Result Analysis and Response: Once the tool returns the output, the assistant interprets the results.
+This step often involves a combination of automated analysis and the assistant's built-in capabilities to understand and contextualize the output.
+5. User Feedback: The assistant communicates the outcome back to you.
+This might include the direct results of the code execution, additional insights, explanations, or recommendations for further actions based on the results.

 My initial setup was akin to [this implementation](https://github.com/danny-avila/LibreChat/pull/837/files#diff-d89174583267e34034f69f77a62ad1a655e15d88318f25d427f16c04b72da73e), with a twist.
 It used a containerized server with websockets for code execution and result retrieval, along with file operations handling and a hierarchical file system for user-specific data that avoided the need for a Database.
 Despite its pros and sophistication, I encountered several core limitations.

 ## 2.2 Core Limitations: